Forsyth Jail and Prison Ministries Staff

 Deb Posebanchuck, Treasurer

 Tanner Robinson, Vice Chairman

 Randy Casstevens, Chairman of Chaplain Council

-Major Robert Slater, Director of Forsyth County Law Enforcement Detention Center
+Major Richard Carleton, Forsyth County Law Enforcement Detention Center

 Our staff, board members and volunteers are available to speak to your church groups and civic clubs.
 Please Contact Forsyth Jail and Prison Ministries for more information.